alexandruast/platform-inception/README.md

 * docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
+added go sleep service
-parsing all jinja2 files in build directories moved variables from parametrized builds to environment using envinject added java echo service
+NO! - mask docker files and nomad jobs, dev selects runtime (we need to trust developers!) parsing all jinja2 files in build directories moved variables from parametrized builds to environment using envinject added java echo service